The double gamma function and Vladimir Alekseevsky: Alekseevsky's work, 1888-89

 This 'thesis' had no continuation in the text of the dissertation.

 \sm

 Visiting Leipzig in 1894, Alekseevsky published a short paper \cite{Ale94} in German in {\it Leipz.
-Ber.} (communicated by Sophus Lie), and, apparently, his work became known due to this publication.
-The paper is a sketch of \cite{Ale88}-\cite{Ale89} with some additional clams at the end of the paper.
+Ber.} (communicated by Sophus Lie), and his work apparently became known due to this publication.
+The paper is a sketch of \cite{Ale88}-\cite{Ale89} with some additional claims at the end of the paper.
 In particular,

 \sm

 {\it Daher folgt:

 \sm